pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-service/team-access-tokens.md

 ## Creating a Team Access Token

-Navigate to your organization, then:
+Navigate to your Pulumi Organization, then:

 1. Select **Teams**.
-1. Select the team you would like to attach the token to.
+1. Select the Pulumi Team you would like to attach the token to.
 1. Scroll to **Access Tokens**.

 Team Access Tokens, like Organization Access Tokens, must have a name that is unique among all Organization Access Tokens assigned to it.
 This allows tokens taking operations on behalf of your organization to be identifiable in the event that one is compromised.

 Once you name a token, the name is taken forever, even after you delete it.
 This is in order to maintain the integrity of Audit Log Events which persist the token's name as part of the event (see below).
 Any other Organization Admin, or a Team Admin for the associated team, can delete the token since they are managed by the team and not by a user.

-The creation of any Team Access Token, and the user who performed it, is logged as an Audit Log Event.
+The creation of any Team Access Token, and the user who performed it, is logged as an [Audit Log]({{< relref "/docs/intro/pulumi-service/audit-logs" >}}) Event.

 ## Viewing Team Access Tokens

-To view Team Access Tokens, go to your team's page within your respective organization and scroll to the Team Access Tokens card.
-Only Organization Admins and Team Admins for this team will see this card.
+To view Team Access Tokens, go to your Pulumi Team page within your respective organization and scroll to the Team Access Tokens card.
+Only Organization Admins and Team Admins for the Team will see this card.

 ## Deleting a Team Access Token